BrewBlox/brewblox-documentation/docs/dev/reference/event_logging.md

 ## Eventbus

-To avoid tight integration between publishers and consumers of service data, broadcasting is done using a RabbitMQ eventbus.
+To avoid tight integration between publishers and consumers of service data, broadcasting is done using a broker.

 Services can freely publish their data to a constant address, without having to be aware of who (if anyone) is listening.